WLefever-Cegeka/Java-guild-kubernetes/configmap/README.md

 Note: the dash in database-platform is not there anymore, as environment variables do not support this.
 This however still works and is an example of **relaxed binding** in spring boot. https://docs.spring.io/spring-boot/docs/2.0.x/reference/html/boot-features-external-config.html#boot-features-external-config-relaxed-binding

-### Binary data

-Since kubernetes 1.10 ConfigMaps also support binary data in the values, instead of specifying the key-value pair under data, they are specified under binaryData with the value base64 encoded.

 ### Using ConfigMaps